cognitedata/cognite-sdk-python/docs/source/index.rst

 Cognite Python SDK Documentation
 ================================

-Python SDK to ensure excellent user experience for developers and data scientists working with the Cognite Data Platform.
+This is the Cognite Python SDK for developers and data scientists working with Cognite Data Fusion (CDF).
-This package provides an interface to CDP in Python that is tightly integrated with Pandas.
-It lets you work with all the data in the platform in a simple and efficient manner.
+The package is tightly integrated with pandas, and provides a Python interface that lets you work efficiently with all data in CDF.

 .. contents::
    :local:

 Installation
 ^^^^^^^^^^^^
-To install this package run the following command
+To install this package:

 .. code-block:: bash

    pip install cognite-sdk

-To install this package without the pandas and numpy support run the following command
+To install this package without the pandas and NumPy support:

 .. code-block:: bash